-The Home of Heroes website contains citations for Medal of Honor, Distinguished Service Cross, and Silver Star recipients.
+Home of Heroes contains citations, stories, and photos for Medal of Honor, Distinguished Service Cross, and Silver Star recipients.
 We routinely update our pages with new information and hope that you visit our website often.

 Frequently Asked Questions

-2. How Do I Subscribe to Home of Heroes news?
+How Do I Subscribe to Home of Heroes Newsletters?

 If you have questions regarding medals and awards, this eBook will direct you to the appropriate government resource to request that information: Legal Help For Veterans - eBooks